codingfan786/Vic2-TNO/README.md

 If a country has half its provinces sieged down by the end of the 6 month launch countdown, they will not contribute to the nuclear launch.

 ### Nuclear Ultimatum in MP
-The white peace event can arbitrarily end entire wars instead of just peacing out individual participants.
-I'm not sure how to fix this so the following rule in MP is strongly suggested.
+~~The white peace event can arbitrarily end entire wars instead of just peacing out individual participants.
+I'm not sure how to fix this so the following rule in MP is strongly suggested.~~

-- Everyone who has received a nuclear ultimatum event must choose the "stay in war" option.
+- ~~Everyone who has received a nuclear ultimatum event must choose the "stay in war" option.
 Anyone who wanted to peace out is then given the opportunity to white peace the war using normal peace deals.
 All spherlings of this person must also be white peaced.
-(The intented behavior of the nuke mechanic.)
+(The intented behavior of the nuke mechanic.)~~

+I believe the bug this refers to has been fixed.